-The fellowship is 12 months in duration, with variable start dates, but preferably January 1st or July 1st of the year.
+The fellowship is 12 months in duration, with variable start dates that suit the individual and the hosting site .
 Fellows in General Anesthesia, supervised by members of the anesthesia staff, are expected to engage in clinical activities including on‐call.
 Fellows will rotate through most surgical specialties and obstetrics.
 There is a program of graduated responsibility over the first three to six months, progressing to allowing the fellow to demonstrate independent practice and meet the required milestones in the second half of the fellowship.

 Each site will create a schedule of core rotations to expose the fellows to general and subspecialty practice to ensure that the Specialty Training Requirements in Anesthesiology have been met, for eligibility to sit the Canadian certification exams in Anesthesiology (Royal College).